The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Conclusions

 \item The role of binaries in the long-term evolution of the system is mainly to moderate the contraction of the inner regions.
 Larger binary fractions tend to delay the onset of mass segregation, leading to a slightly more extended core structure.

-\item The final state of the simulated systems is characterized by a luminosity budget dominated by red giant stars, in agreement with observational evidence for UFDs \cite{sim19}, although they are, in number, less than $1 \%$ of the total.
+\item The final state of the simulated systems is characterized by a luminosity budget dominated by red giant stars, in agreement with observational evidence for UFDs \citep{sim19}, although they make up, in number, less than $1 \%$ of the total.

-\item With our detailed numerical simulations, we confirm earlier statistical indications from \cite{2022ApJ...939....3P} that the presence of unresolved binaries inflates significantly the estimates of the system velocity dispersion, thereby inducing a substantial overestimate of the virial mass.
-These results reduce the need for invoking large amounts of dark matter in very small, low-luminosity systems such as UFDs. \end{enumerate}
+\item With our detailed numerical simulations, we confirm earlier statistical indications from \cite{2022ApJ...939....3P} that the presence of unresolved binaries significantly inflates the estimates of the system velocity dispersion, thereby leading to a substantial overestimate of the virial mass.
+These results reduce the need to invoke large amounts of DM in very small, low-luminosity systems such as UFDs. \end{enumerate}

-In conclusion, our study demonstrates that UFDs are not perfectly collisionless systems and that their dynamical evolution is non-trivial, being partly governed by their binary content, which remains significant even after a Hubble time.
+In conclusion, our study demonstrates that UFDs are not perfectly collisionless systems and that their dynamical evolution is nontrivial, being partly governed by their binary content, which remains significant even after a Hubble time.
 Moreover, we validate previous statistical estimates of the impact of internal binary motions on observational determinations of galaxy velocity dispersions.
 In particular, sufficiently hard binaries survive throughout the evolution of the galaxy, and their rapid internal motions effectively inflate the Doppler-derived velocity dispersion.

-Next step of the research would be the inclusion of a possible halo of dark matter, to test its role in the overall dynamics of these small-sized galaxies.
+The next step of this research would be to include a possible halo of DM, to test its role in the overall dynamics of these small galaxies.

 \begin{appendix}